AxonFramework/AxonFramework/axon-5/reactive-native.md

 We can go the route that Spring has taken as well, thus providing two interfaces:

-1. One using the `Publisher` API, and
+1. One using the `CompletableFuture` API, and
 2. another using a non-reactive approach.

 The ease our development, we could still have both use the same underlying concrete implementation, though.